After browsing page after page of Land~of~Nod and Pottery Barn Kids for years, I've decided to take the bull by the horns and make my own stuff!

 Next, cut out all your pieces.

-Begin by pinning your bias tape directly on to one of the circles,
+Begin by pinning your piping directly on to one of the circles,

 making sure to line up raw edges